dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 </div>
 {% endhighlight %}

-The out put should look like the screenshot below
+The output should look like the screenshot below

 ![Related posts jekyll]({{ site.url }}/images/related-posts-jekyll.jpg){: .full}